 Imagine that your loyalty program is a new product; a product that still needs to be polished.

-Don’t hold back in searching for customer feedback and when you get this feedback, integrate it.
-If there are weak points, modify the existing actions or rewards and also create new ones to keep it fun.
+Don’t hold back on searching for customer feedback and integrating it.
+If there are weak points, modify the existing actions or rewards as well as create new ones to keep it fun.

 Running a successful loyalty program is always a learning-by-doing process.

-You can expect a lot more in return.
-You will be able to see the bigger picture that includes your customers, what they like to do on your site, when they make their purchases, and what they do before purchasing a product.
+If you ask these 10 basic loyalty program questions, before starting a rewards program for your business, you can expect a lot more in return.
+You will be able to see the bigger picture that includes your customers, what they like to do on your site, what they love to buy in your store, when they make their purchases, and what they do before purchasing a product.

 Of course, you might have some lingering questions yourself.
 We at Antavo are always ready to tackle any topic regarding loyalty and customer retention.
-Subscribe to our newsletter to get updated about the hottest trends, or book a demo and we can start a discussion.
+Book a demo, or send an RFP and we can start a discussion.